zffbustos/venom-api-poc/README.md

 `outputs/tests/login/get-request-zfdash-login.venom.yml.061223_174002`

+## Test Suites

+Venom categorizes the test cases as `Testsuites`, which can contain one or many test cases.
+The test cases are written in `YAML` and its extension must be `.yml`.
+In this project, it is important the Test Suite names must end with `venom.yml`, as it is required to the correct execution of the `run_test.sh` script.
+If your test suite does not have this extension, it will be classified as an invalid test.

 ## Test Lists

 To run multiple tests, there is a directory called `test-lists` which contains files with extension `.list`.
 These files are lists of `.yml` test cases.
 These files contain the lists of cases you need to run.